An Inspired Vision, Then & Now

 In June 2008, St. Paul’s Home became Medicare certified.
 This changed the licensure to 78 Skilled, 35 Intermediate, and 62 Shelter beds.
 This addition brought inpatient skilled rehabilitation services along and out-patient therapy, focusing on recuperation.
 Registered physical, occupational, speech therapist along with skilled nurses are available to assist residents in achieving maximum independence.

 There has been a constant demand for services.
-In December 2013 construction started on a new household model nursing facility that will open in the spring of 2015.
-This will replace the outdated building with a wonderful new home.
+In December 2013 construction started on a new household model nursing facility that opened in the spring of 2015.
+This replaced the outdated building with a wonderful new home.
 This setting is much like the original home, it has six households, and each is built with a hearth room, dining room, and kitchen along with a bedroom for each resident.
 These small households encourage relationships and allow more choices for the residents.